7 of the top Nintendo Gamecube games to play with friends

 Most retro gamers are familiar with the SSB series.
 So, what makes this entry unique?
 Honestly, it’s the gameplay.

-Playing SSB Melee feels the way that every SSB game should feel.
+Playing Super Smash Bros Melee feels the way that every Super Smash Bros game should feel.
 It makes just the right tweaks to the original game: faster physics, detailed graphics, more moves/characters/stages/items.
 Then, it stops right there, without overcomplicating things.

 Unfortunately, the later games made changes that were uncalled-for, unhelpful, and thoroughly unenjoyable.
 In Brawl, for instance, some characters stick to walls while others do not.
 It’s hard to control this feature and it usually does more harm than good.